Safeguarding Advertising Experiences on Twitter

 Twitter prevents ad placement adjacent to Tweets that have been deemed “Sensitive Content” by our Twitter Service Team or by the Tweets’ authors.
 Our Sensitive Media policy covers media that is excessively gory and media depicting adult content and sexual violence and/or assault.
 People on Twitter are also able to self-classify their Tweets as sensitive.

 Ensuring Brand Safety in the Twitter Amplify Program

 We also hold regular proactive educational sessions with our partners to help them successfully monetize their content on Twitter within our brand safety standards.
 In addition to these universal monetization standards, we also empower advertisers to customize their Amplify campaigns in the ways mentioned above.

 Twitter monitors conversations and trending topics around the world 24 hours a day, and removes ads from search results we deem unsafe for ads.
 This internal keyword denylist list is updated on a regular basis, and applies to all campaigns globally.
 As a search is conducted, this denylist is referenced and if a search term appears on the list, no Promoted Ads will serve on that term’s search results page.
-The same denylist applies when users click a trending topic and are taken to the results page for that trend.
+The same denylist applies when customers click a trending topic and are taken to the results page for that trend.

 Brand Safety Controls for Ads on Profiles

 Every time a profile is updated, our machine learning model searches the content of the profile page with the goal of ensuring that content is brand safe, according to our Brand Safety policies, before a Promoted Ad is served.
 We only serve ads on profiles that we deem to be safe for ads.
-We may also block ads from serving on individual user profiles based on the content or behavior of the account and lack of alignment with our Brand Safety policies.
+We may also block ads from serving on individual customer profiles based on the content or behavior of the account and lack of alignment with our Brand Safety policies.